orb-lang/helm/doc/md/helm/repr/composer.md

    return composer.stages[#composer.stages]
 end
 ```

-#### Composer:checkPopStage()
+#### Composer:checkPopStage\(\)

-Pops a stage if indicated by the current token's event.
+Pops a stage if indicated by the current token's event\.
-Returns the active stage (whether it has changed or not).
+Returns the active stage \(whether it has changed or not\)\.
-Does **not** update composer.level, as this needs to reflect the indent level
+Does **not** update composer\.level, as this needs to reflect the indent level
-as of the **start** of the current line.
+as of the **start** of the current line\.

 The logic for when to pop a stage is somewhat complex in order to avoid
-wrapping separators when a child table **exactly** fits in short mode.
+wrapping separators when a child table **exactly** fits in short mode\.
 Essentially, we don't consider the stage complete until the trailing separator,
-if any, has been processed as well.
+if any, has been processed as well\.

-This can still have problems at the end of a deeply-nested table, when
+This can still have problems at the end of a deeply\-nested table, when
-encountering lots of closing braces in a row.
+encountering lots of closing braces in a row\.
 Technically we might want to
 refuse to end the stage until **all** closing braces until the next separator
-have been consumed.
+have been consumed\.
 But this makes the logic much more complicated, and really,
-maybe "wrapping" a brace is better than entering long mode in that case.
+maybe "wrapping" a brace is better than entering long mode in that case\.

+\#todo
+starting and ending braces onto their own line as per \#2\.

 ```lua
 function Composer.checkPopStage(composer)